syfogidas/thecorevisualizer/README.md

 To add new commands or units just make a new entry into the appropriate list and set all the values correctly.
 Everything else should be automatic.
 All units must have ``icon``, and ``commands`` defined.
 All commands must ``icon`` defined.
 All other attributes are optional.
 If ``displayText`` is not found, the unit/command name will be used instead.
 If ``on`` is not defined then nothing happens when the command is used.
 If ``if`` is not defined then the command is always shown.

 After you have updated the ``hotkeys.coffee`` file you need to recompile the coffee script and commit the changes.
 To do that you need to make sure to install [node.js](http://nodejs.org/download/)

+The compilation works only on Linux for me:

 ```bash
 $ NODE_PATH=src node coffeecup --output visualizer src/index.coffee